imd-tec/rzv_ai_apps/09_Human_gaze_detection/README.md

     ```
 3. Following window shows up on HDMI screen.

-4. To terminate the application, switch the application window to the terminal by using Super(windows key)+ Tab and press ENTER key on the terminal of the board.

-## Sample Image
 <img src="./img/app_run.png" alt="Sample application output"
      margin-right=10px;
      width=600px;
      height=334px />

+4. To terminate the application, switch the application window to the terminal by using Super(windows key)+ Tab and press ENTER key on the terminal of the board.

 ## Application: Configuration